Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Probabilistic Influence

-We showed in Theorem \ref{privacy} that our probabilistic voting mechanism preserves $\varepsilon$-differential privacy.
+We showed in Proposition \ref{privacy} that our probabilistic voting mechanism preserves $\varepsilon$-differential privacy.
 Inducing such privacy requires probabilistic mechanisms as opposed to using deterministic functions.
-For example, in the Majority voting with $2k+1$ voters, if the votes are split $k$ to $k+1$, then the change of one bit in the input may change the outcome of the system.
+For example, in the majority voting with $2k+1$ voters, if the votes are split $k$ to $k+1$, then changing only one bit in the input may change the outcome of the voting mechanism.
 Thus, it is not differentially private.
 Similarly, no deterministic Boolean function can preserve differential privacy unless it is a constant function.

-On the other hand, introducing noise may cause several issues in the voting system, one of which is the accuracy of the mechanism, which we will discuss in more details in Section 6.
+On the other hand, introducing noise may cause several issues in the voting system, one of which is the accuracy of the mechanism, which we will discuss in more detail in \cref{accuracy analysis section}.
 Another possible issue is that when noise is introduced, we might be altering the voting system in favor of a particular voter.
-For example, a voter $A$ might have more influence compared to another voter $B$ in the system now than she previously had.
-Now, we will show that this is not the case.
-In particular, we show that each voter's probabilistic influence is proportional to her influence in the deterministic setting.
-Therefore, the noisy mechanism preserves the ordinal relations between influences of the voters, i.e. if a voter $A$ had a greater influence than another voter $B$, she will still have a greater influence on the system after the noise is introduced.
+For example, voter $A$ might have more influence relative to voter $B$ in the system now even if that was not the case before.
+For symmetric social choice functions, it is natural to expect that the randomized response mechanism would have the same effect for any voter since the noise is also symmetric.
+However, it is not as trivial for arbitrary social choice functions.
+Yet, we show that each voter's probabilistic influence is proportional to her influence in the deterministic setting.
+Therefore, the randomized response preserves the ordinal relations between influences of the voters regardless of the original social choice function being used.
+In other words, if voter $A$ had greater influence than another voter $B$, she will still have a greater influence on the system after the noise is introduced. \\

-\begin{theorem} Let $\rho \in [0,1]$ be any real number and $f: \{-1,1\}^n \to \RR$ be any function.
-For every $i \in [n]$, $I_i[M_{\rho}f] =\frac{1 + \rho^2}{2} I_i[f]$. \end{theorem} We now give two ways of proving this theorem, one by a combinatorial approach and another using Fourier analysis of Boolean functions. \proof[Combinatorial Proof] Taking the definition of $I_i[M_{\rho}f]$ as in Lemma \ref{definition equivalence}, and by using the basic properties of conditional probability,